 Do you remember when was the last time you hand wrote a letter?
 I try to write a few letters a week, whether it’s a note thanking someone or a letter to a friend, catching up on my past week.

 I have been collecting some great articles on the theme of writing letters, so I thought it would be fun to share them with you:

-- Check out this post which discusses how technology is making the business pen obsolete.
+- Check out this post which discussed how technology is making the business pen obsolete.
 (How many of you are like me and love to try new pens?!)

-- This post focuses on the importance of handwritten letters.
+- This post (link broken!) focused on the importance of handwritten letters.
 The feel of the paper, the thought that goes into choosing the stationery, the way the letters were formed by the hand, all invoke emotion; and that’s before you even get to the message that was written.

 - I loved this article about a Cursive Club in New Jersey that is trying to keep cursive handwriting alive by teaching elementary school kids in an after-school program.
 (Did you learn how to write cursive in school?
 I still write cursive all the time.)

 - I recently found a blog that has great etiquette advice on sending notes and letters, addressing the best style and method for the occasion.

 My sister and I have continued to send each other a postcard every week for the past TWO years.
 How fun is that!
 Since I’m always on the hunt for postcards, which are getting harder and harder to find, I decided to go to Etsy to find some unique postcards.
 Check out these great treasures:

 postcards from The Paris Print Shop